AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

 ## Editing the Page Template {#editing-the-page-template}

-IYou can easily switch to the [template editor](/help/sites-authoring/templates.md#editing-templates-template-authors) by selecting **Edit Template** in the [Page Information menu](/help/sites-authoring/author-environment-tools.md#page-information).
+You can easily switch to the [template editor](/help/sites-cloud/authoring/features/templates.md#editing-templates-template-authors) by selecting **Edit Template** in the [Page Information menu](/help/sites-cloud/authoring/fundamentals/environment-tools.md#page-information).

-You can easily see which template the page is based on when selecting the page in either [Column view](/help/sites-authoring/basic-handling.md#column-view) or [List view](/help/sites-authoring/basic-handling.md#list-view).
+You can easily see which template the page is based on when selecting the page in either [Column view](/help/sites-cloud/authoring/getting-started/basic-handling.md#column-view) or [List view](/help/sites-cloud/authoring/getting-started/basic-handling.md#list-view).

 ## Live Copy Status {#live-copy-status}

-The [Live Copy Status page mode](/help/sites-authoring/author-environment-tools.md#page-modes) allows you a quick overview of the live copy status and which components are/are not inherited:
+The [Live Copy Status page mode](/help/sites-cloud/authoring/fundamentals/environment-tools.md#page-modes) allows you a quick overview of the live copy status and which components are/are not inherited:

 * Green border: Inherited
 * Pink border: Inheritance has been cancelled